HIS MAJESTY SULTAN IBRAHIM IBNI ALMARHUM SULTAN ISKANDAR

 On the demise of his father, Tunku Ibrahim Ismail was proclaimed the Sultan of Johor on 23 January 2010.

-His Royal Highness Sultan Ibrahim is married to Her Royal Highness Raja Zarith Sofiah Binti Almarhum Sultan Idris Shah.
-They are blessed with six children, five boys and a girl.
+His Majesty Sultan Ibrahim is married to Her Majesty Raja Zarith Sofiah Binti Almarhum Sultan Idris Shah.
+They are blessed with six children, five boys, and a girl.

 - DYAM Tunku Ismail Ibni Sultan Ibrahim, Tunku Mahkota Johor

 - YAM Tunku Tun Aminah Maimunah Iskandariah Binti Sultan Ibrahim